 deep and complex underneath.
 That’s what we know and love about it.

-Its standard library has a similar design and contains many hidden gems.
+Its standard library has a similar design and contains hidden gems.

 One of the gems I’ve learned about recently is un.